 Aperitivo is popping up more and more, and for good reason.
 What is it you ask?
 It’s not only a category of light, alcohol-based drinks but also the Italian way of unwinding after a long workday while enjoying cocktails and small bites before dinner.

 Lucky for us, the idea of aperitivo has caught on at several Lettuce Entertain You restaurants.
-We sat down with LEYE beverage experts Julian Cox and Ryan Arnold to get their take on tapping into la dolce vita (the sweet life), what they enjoy drinking for aperitivo and how (and where!) guests can do the same.
+We sat down with LEYE beverage expert Ryan Arnold to his take on tapping into la dolce vita (the sweet life), what they enjoy drinking for aperitivo and how (and where!) guests can do the same.

-Traditionally, aperitivo drinks are based off dry or bitter alcohols, like Campari, Aperol or vermouth.
+Aperitivo drinks are based off dry or bitter alcohols, like Campari, Aperol or vermouth.
 The Aperol Spritz, Negroni and Americano are prime examples.
-“For me, the Aperol Spritz is definitely the benchmark,” adds Cox.
 The cocktails can also be wine- or sparkling wine-based, too.
 Think the French 75 or the Peach Bellini made famous by Harry’s Bar in Venice.

 The Negroni (left) at il Porcellino and the Bellini (right) at RPM Italian

 “Aperitivo isn’t just ‘happy hour’ with drink specials that we’re accustom to, but really it’s the chance to sit down, relax and catch up with friends in a casual environment, sipping on refreshing drinks before having a larger meal,” says LEYE Wine Director, Ryan Arnold.
 “One of my favorites to enjoy over good conversation is the classic Negroni.”